Curriculum

 KEY STAGE 4

 These two years (Year 10, Year 11) offer a programme of courses that prepare students for the International GCSE and GCSE examinations.
 Every student must take English Language and Mathematics.
-A further five optional subjects are chosen from a broad list which may include: Art, Biology, Business studies, Chemistry, Drama, Economics, English Literature, French, ICT, Geography, Greek*/Second Lang.
+A further five optional subjects are chosen from a broad list which may include: Art, Astronomy, Biology, Business studies, Chemistry, Drama, Economics, English Literature, French, ICT, Geography, Greek/Second Lang.
 Greek, History, Music, Physical Education, Psychology, Physics, Media studies and Computing.

 KEY STAGE 5

-At this stage (Year 12, Year 13) each student constructs an individual programme track of AS/A2 level courses which ultimately lead to General Certificate of Education Advanced Level Qualifications (known as GCE A-level) and Apolyterion subjects from a very wide range of options.
+At this stage (Year 12, Year 13) each student constructs an individual programme track of AS/A2 level courses which ultimately lead to General Certificate of Education Advanced Level Qualifications (known as GCE A-level) and Apolytirion subjects from a very wide range of options.

 The school operates a very flexible options system and makes a considerable effort to accommodate the combinations of subjects chosen by students.